josmar-crwdstffng/angular/aio/content/guide/upgrade-setup.md

 </div>

-Open a terminal window in the project folder and enter the following commands for your environment:
+Open a terminal window in the project directory and enter the following commands for your environment:

 ### macOS / Mac OS X (bash)